Foundation / Corporation

 Volunteer Florida, Florida Division of Emergency Management (DEM) and Federal Emergency Management Agency (FEMA)

-Grants of up to $5,000 to Florida local governments, tax districts, IHEs, regional planning councils, and tribes for volunteer emergency-readiness programs in local communities.
+Grants to Florida local governments, tax districts, IHEs, regional planning councils, and Tribes for volunteer emergency-readiness programs in local communities.
 Funding is intended to support the costs of equipment, exercise, training, and management and administrative expenses.
 The goal of the programs is to engage citizens in all-hazards prevention, protection, response, and recovery.
 Interested parties may apply for funding for a CERT program, a Citizen Corps program, or both.

 Priority will be given to applicants who: